 The United States Environmental Protection Agency defines deforestation as the "permanent removal of standing forests."
 The removal, however, occurs for a variety of different reasons and has a variety of devastating consequences.

-Deforestation is the clearing, destroying, or otherwise removal of trees through deliberate, natural or accidental means.
+Deforestation is the clearing, destroying, or otherwise removal of trees through deliberate, natural, or accidental means.
 It can occur in any area densely populated by trees and other plant life, but the majority of it is currently happening in the Amazon rainforest.

 The loss of trees and other vegetation can cause climate change, desertification, soil erosion, fewer crops, flooding, increased greenhouse gases in the atmosphere, and a host of problems for indigenous people.

-Without them, the soil erodes and washes away, causing farmers to move on and perpetuate the cycle.
+Without forests, the soil erodes and washes away, causing farmers to move on and perpetuate the cycle.
 The barren land which is left behind in the wake of these unsustainable agricultural practices is then more susceptible to flooding, specifically in coastal regions.